sfrezefo/hyperscaledemo/README.md

 $function$;

 ```
-function that actually compute the one hour rollup
+And here the function that actually compute the one hour rollup.
+It is the same except datetime is truncated to hour for aggregation.
 ```sql
 CREATE OR REPLACE FUNCTION hourly_aggregation(OUT start_id bigint, OUT end_id bigint) RETURNS record